daeuniverse/daed/README.md

 Please refer to [Quick Start Guide](./docs/getting-started.md) to start using `daed` and `dae-wing` right away!

-## Contribute to daed
+## Contrubuting

 Feel free to open issues or submit your PR, any feedbacks or help are greatly appreciated.

 Special thanks goes to all [contributors](https://github.com/daeuniverse/daed/graphs/contributors).
 If you would like to contribute, please see the [instructions](./CONTRIBUTING.md).
 Also, it is recommended following the [commit-msg-guide](./docs/commit-msg-guide.md).

 ## License